EstherPlomp/TNW-PhD-Newsletters/README.md

 - [Twitter thread on mental health](https://twitter.com/MIKendrick94/status/1301338644934877186) during COVID
 - [12 min video on how luck plays a large role in success](https://www.youtube.com/watch?v=3LopI4YeC4I)
 - [PhD on track website](https://www.phdontrack.net/)
+- **Resources**
     - Read Alexandra Lautarescu’s [blogpost on the tools](https://www.alautarescu.com/post/what-i-use-during-my-phd) she is using during her PhD or Sam Westwood’s [blogpost on ‘Time-saving things that actually work’](https://medium.com/@samuelwestwood/time-saving-things-that-actually-work-trust-me-28461a6f4a41?source=linkShare-60ad664054ea-1601025564)
+    - Overviews of tools by [Muhammad Sajeer](https://twitter.com/Sajeerp_/status/1487743490431721474), [Helena Hartmann](https://twitter.com/helenahhartmann/status/1473735195920633859), and  [Achintya Rao](https://raoofphysics.github.io/phd-starter-kit/)
+    - Use the [Early Career Research Central](https://ecrcentral.org/) to find and discuss opportunities, and share experiences
+    - [PhD Kickstarter](https://sites.google.com/view/phdkickstarter/home), FAQs to help you start and manage your PhD
 - Some points that you may want to discuss with your supervisor can be found in this [Mentoring and Advising agreement document](https://docs.google.com/document/d/1oOPjjF8RJ1EOFvZMFAKe19hUVyQ5FRpS-tPV_uE1dcI/edit).
 - This [blog on managing your supervisor relationship](https://voicesofacademia.com/2020/11/20/managing-your-student-supervisor-relationship-to-support-well-being-by-christiane-whitehouse/) contains some practical tips on **time/boundary management** that comes in handy not just with your supervisor but with anyone you’ll have to collaborate with.
 - [John Oliver’s Last week Tonight on Scientific Studies](https://www.youtube.com/watch?v=0Rnq1NpHdmw) (from 2016)
 - If you don't know how a **mathematical symbol** is called you can [draw it on the Detexify website](http://detexify.kirelabs.org/classify.html) that will provide you with potential names and LaTeX code!
 - Are you **losing confidence** in yourself or your PhD project?
-Read this blogpost on [‘The Valley of Shit’](https://thesiswhisperer.com/2012/05/08/the-valley-of-shit/) for some advice on how to deal with this.
+    - Read this blogpost on [‘The Valley of Shit’](https://thesiswhisperer.com/2012/05/08/the-valley-of-shit/) for some advice on how to deal with this.
+    - How do you know something (like your research, paper, dissertation) is [good enough](https://pragmaticphd.com/good-enough/)?
 - [Comic on Science Fictions](https://www.smbc-comics.com/comic/science-fictions)
 - [Faking your daily commute](https://werepstem.com/2021/01/15/as-days-blend-together-many-turn-to-fake-commutes-for-a-sense-of-routine/)
 - 'The Professor is in' has webinars available to [improve your productivity](https://theprofessorisin.com/free-productivity-webinars/) and a [blog post on how to gain some motivation](https://theprofessorisin.com/2020/07/27/motivation/).